 The differences start at a young age.
-The average Black child in the United States is about three times more likely than the average white child to live in a poor household-one with resources below the official poverty line.
+The average Black child in the United States is about three times more likely than the average white child to live in a poor household-one with resources below the official poverty line (U.S. Census Bureau 2021).
 Black children are relatively less likely to graduate from high school and even less likely to go onto college.
-3
+For example, in 2019 the high school graduation rate for Black students was 80%, compared to 89% for white students (National Center for Education Statistics 2021).
+In 2019, the college enrollment rate for recent Black high school graduates was a little over 50%, compared to roughly 67% for whites (Bureau of Labor Statistics 2020).

 Black students who do go to college don't always finish.
-In fact, a recent cohort study found that at the six-year mark 45% had not graduated and were no longer enrolled.
-By comparison, only 27% of white students had left without graduating.4
+In fact, a recent cohort study found that at the sixyear mark 45% had not graduated and were no longer enrolled.
+By comparison, only 27% of white students had left without graduating (Shapiro et al. 2017).
+These differences in completion rates trace back to a variety of factors including finances, academic preparation and support, and representation (National Center for Education Statistics 2019 and Espinosa, Turk, Taylor, and Chessman 2019).

 But the gaps don't end with education.
 They continue on into the labor market and beyond.
-Black college graduates are less likely to be employed than white college graduates and, when they do find jobs, are more likely to be in occupations that do not utilize, or even require, their skills.5 All of this
+Black college graduates are less likely to be employed than white college graduates and, when they do find jobs, are more likely to be in occupations that do not utilize, or even require, their skills (Williams and Wilson 2019, Abel and Deitz 2019, Daly, Hobijn, and Pedtke 2020, and Buckman, Choi, Daly, and Seitelman 2021).
+All of this translates into lower average earnings for Black Americans even when they have college degrees.